gabledata/recap/docs/plugins.md

 Plugins are implemented using Pythons `entry-points` package metadata.
 See Python's [using pacakge metadata](https://packaging.python.org/en/latest/guides/creating-and-discovering-plugins/#using-package-metadata) page for more details on this style of plugin architecture.

-There are four types of plugins:
+There are five types of plugins:

 * Analyzers
 * Browsers
 * Catalogs
 * Commands
+* Routers

 ## Analyzers

 [Analyzer plugins](analyzers.md) must implement the [AbstractAnalyzer](https://github.com/recap-cloud/recap/blob/main/recap/plugins/analyzers/abstract.py) class.

-Packages can export their analyzers using the `recap.analyzers` entrypoint.
+Packages can export their analyzers using the `recap.analyzers` entry-point.
 Here's how Recap's built-in analyzers are defined in its [pyproject.toml](https://github.com/recap-cloud/recap/blob/main/pyproject.toml):

 ```toml
 [project.entry-points."recap.analyzers"]